Mandatory Student Immunizations

 Religious Exemption Requests

 Limited exceptions are granted for students who hold “individual, genuine and sincere religious beliefs” that are contrary to the practice of immunization.
-Students requesting religious exemptions shall submit a Request for Religious Exemption to Measles, Mumps and Rubella Immunization Form and/or Request for Religious Exemption to COVID-19 Immunization Form to the Office of Registration and Records.
+Students requesting religious exemptions shall submit a Request for Religious Exemption to Measles, Mumps and Rubella Immunization Form to the Office of Registration and Records.
 Forms are available at https://www.sunyacc.edu/registrar-forms.

 These forms shall be personally written by the student, in one’s own words and explain: